AnnaWijetunga/book-selector-CLI/README.md

 ## Usage

+Run ./bin/book-selector in your terminal:

+    $ ./bin/book-selector

-Run ./bin/book-selector in your terminal and you'll be welcomed to the program and prompted to enter the number of a book title.
+You'll be welcomed to the program and prompted to enter the number of a book title.
+Once you select a book by its number, you'll see a brief summary of the book, and you'll be asked if you'd like to learn more.
+If yes, you'll see a link to the book summary, which you can open in your browser.
+If not, you can select a new book number or at any time, type exit to leave the program.

 ## Development